Samuel C. Phillips

 In 1964, Phillips was seconded to NASA as the director of the Apollo program.
 He brought in Air Force personnel to fill project management positions, and instituted common procedures, documentation and terminology, to prevent potentially catastrophic failures and oversights.
 An Apollo Configuration Management Manual was issued in 1964, which was largely copied from the Air Force Systems Command's manual.
 Phillips proposed a system of design reviews and change control that would give managers both the authority and the information necessary to manage the project.
 Daily reports were sent to headquarters, where they were kept by a central control room he modeled on the one that he had used on the Minuteman project.
 The Apollo program's mission was accomplished in July 1969 with the Apollo 11 Moon landing, and Phillips returned to the Air Force.

 Early years and education

 Phillips was born on 19 February 1921 in Springerville, Arizona, where his father was an electrician, and his mother was a schoolteacher.
 He was the oldest of six children; he had three brothers and two sisters.
 He attended public schools in Denver, Colorado, and Cheyenne, Wyoming, where he graduated from Cheyenne High School in 1938.
 He was interested in electricity and electrical equipment, and acquired an amateur radio license.
 There was a Civil Aeronautics Authority radio station at the airport, which was not far from Cheyenne High School, and Phillips learned about radio and aviation there.
 He secured a scholarship to the University of Wyoming, where he earned a Bachelor of Science degree in electrical engineering in 1942.
-He was a member of the Kappa Sigma fraternity.
+He was a member of Kappa Sigma fraternity.
 During his summer break in 1941, he earned his private pilot license.